ci-and-cd/maven-build-java8/README.md

 # maven-build-java8
-Parent pom for maven projects that uses java 8
+Parent pom for maven projects that use java 8